 Tlingit Totem Poles

 Among the natives that inhabited the Pacific Northwest were the Tlingit tribe members.
-The Tlingit tribe was responsible for many of these original works of art, but contrary to popular belief, their totem poles were not religious artifacts.
+The Tlingit tribe was responsible for many of these original works of art, but contrary to popular belief, Tlingit totems were not religious artifacts.

 While the significance of the totem poles varied, the carvings on these Tlingit poles were usually similar and often included depictions of mythical creatures and folklore like the Raven and the Eagle.

 While totem poles were not constructed to be worshiped, the completion of a totem pole did call for a celebration.
-With such hard work and dedication put into building these structures, it was tradition to throw a potlatch once the product was finished-a huge celebration where neighbors would bring gifts to celebrate the momentous achievement.
+With such hard work and dedication put into building these structures, it was tradition to throw a potlatch once the product was finished, -which is a huge celebration where neighbors would bring gifts to celebrate the momentous achievement.

 Little history is known about Chief Johnson, but what is documented is that he was a wealthy Tlingit leader, who was born in a village near Cat Island.
 After a falling out with local church leaders, Chief Johnson led a migration of Natives to Southern Ketchikan in late 1887.

-To honor the passing of his mother, Chief Johnson had a 60 foot totem pole erected in 1901.
-With reportedly over 500 people present, Chief Johnson threw a lavish potlatch to commemorate the raising of this massive totem pole.
+To honor the passing of his mother, Chief Johnson had a 60-foot totem pole erected in 1901.
+With reportedly over 500 people present, Chief Johnson threw a lavish potlatch to commemorate the raising of this large totem pole.